Traits

 What It Compiles To

-Section titled “What It Compiles To”Traits are erased at compile time. for User: Display compiles to exactly the same TypeScript as for User — the trait just tells the checker that a contract is satisfied.
+Section titled “What It Compiles To”Traits are erased at compile time. impl Display for User compiles to exactly the same TypeScript as for User — the trait just tells the checker that a contract is satisfied.

 - All required methods (those without default bodies) must be implemented